Colombian Spanish Slang

 ¿Y eso quién pidió pollo?

-& who ask for Chicken?
+& who asked for Chicken?
 (Strange to think that this might be a chat up line, but yes.
 It means something like wow check out that hot thing, but can also be used face to face with the object of your desire)

 Hola Cosita/Cosito